Principles

 These are the guiding principles for this package:

-- Functionality is as agnostic to data format as possible (e.g. can be used with SQL or Arrow connections, in a data.table format, or as a data.frame).
+- Functionality is as agnostic to data format as possible (e.g. can be used with SQL or Arrow connections, in a

-- Functions have consistent inputs and outputs (e.g. inputs and outputs are the same, regardless of specific conditions).
+). - Functions have consistent inputs and outputs (e.g. inputs and outputs are the same, regardless of specific conditions).

-- Functions have predictable outputs based on inputs (e.g. if an input is a data frame, the output is a data frame).
+- Functions have predictable outputs based on inputs (e.g. if an input is a

-- Functions have consistent naming based on their action.
+). - Functions have consistent naming based on their action.

 - Functions have limited additional arguments.

-- Casing of input variables (upper or lower case) is agnostic, all internal variables are lower case, and output variables are lower case.
+- Casing of input variables (upper or lower case) is agnostic, but all internal variables are lower case, and output variables are lower case.

 Use cases